Meet the Residents: Artwork

 The cover allegedly drew the attention of Capitol Records, who threatened legal action if the cover were not changed.
-In response, the Residents pressed a stereo edit of the album with new artwork, presenting the original "crawfish" photo on the front (although the original defaced cover is still printed in the back, although in smaller size).
+In response, the Residents pressed a stereo edit of the album with new artwork, swapping the defaced and "crawfish" photos around, so that the "crawfish" photo was now the front cover.
 It is unknown if the threat of legal action from Capitol was actually real, given that all subsequent re-releases of the album have again featured the original 1974 artwork.

 Recording

 Meet the Residents was recorded from February to October 1973 during breaks from the filming of their long-running project, Vileness Fats.
 The sessions took place at 'El Ralpho Studios', a home studio owned by the group which was located on Sycamore Street in San Francisco.
 Rather than the traditional method of writing, rehearsing and recording a song, the Residents constructed their songs entirely on tape, building up through overdubs.
 During the early sessions the group had no plans to release the material, but throughout the course of the sessions it evolved into a structured album.